scummvm/scummvm/engines/cryo/readme.txt

 and problematic areas are marked with TODO comment in the source code.
 There are number of variables with non-descripitve names like byte_1234, those purpose is yet to be clearly understood.
-To make code debugging easier, EDEN_DEBUG macro activates several extra features.
+To make code debugging easier, some commands have been added in the debugger.
 Some parts, like image drawing routines, can be simplified/generalized.

 Because parts of this code (mainly decompression and video playback) used